 Always be very wary of copyright.
 Never remove credits.

 Try to find pins that link to original sources, you need to build a reputation as a reliable pinner.
-Sniff out scam pins or pins selling courses and ignore them.
+Sniff out scam pins, stolen pins or pins selling courses and ignore them.

 Make Yourself as Visible as Possible